-Service Animals are defined by the Americans with Disabilities Act (ADA) as dogs and in some cases miniature horses that are individually trained to do work or perform tasks for people with disabilities.
+Service Animals are defined by the Americans with Disabilities Act (ADA) as dogs and, in some cases miniature horses, that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work include guiding people who are blind and alerting people who are deaf.
-Service animals also employ specific skills to provide mobility assistance, communicate seizure alerts and/or perform other duties that mitigate an individual’s disability.
+Service animals also employ specific skills to provide mobility assistance, communicate seizure or cardiac medical alerts and/or perform other duties that mitigate an individual’s disability.

 Service dogs are considered working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Service dogs are permitted, in accordance with the ADA, to accompany a person with a disability almost anywhere the general public is allowed.
 This includes restaurants, businesses and on airplanes.

 A Therapy Animal, as those who participate in the Pet Partners Therapy Animal Program, is not a Service Animal.
 A therapy animal has no special rights of access, except in those facilities where they are welcomed.
 They may not enter businesses with “no pets” policies or accompany their handler in the cabin of an airplane regardless of their therapy animal designation.
 Although they may wear a vest when visiting or training, this does not legally allow them any special privileges.